Consider removing these problem plants from your garden - Minimalist Gardener

 When looking for a native replacement

 For shaded gardens in temperate and subtropical climates, use native understorey plants that tolerate dry shade and allow soil processes to function.
-Look for plants that spread lightly or die back seasonally rather than forming dense, permanent clumps.
+Our guide to planting under established trees covers species that spread lightly or die back seasonally rather than forming dense, permanent clumps.

 What problems can it cause